Benjamin Netanyahu: US leaders

 Netanyahu and U.S. president Donald Trump have known each other for many years.
 Netanyahu had been a friend of Donald Trump's father, Fred, when Netanyahu lived in New York during the 1980s, serving as UN ambassador.
 In 2013, Trump made a video endorsing Netanyahu during the Israeli elections saying, "vote for Benjamin – terrific guy, terrific leader, great for Israel".
 In June 2019, Netanyahu officially renamed a settlement in the disputed Golan Heights after Donald Trump.
 However, Trump aide Jared Kushner has claimed that in January 2020, Trump became frustrated with Netanyahu's rhetoric regarding annexation of the Jordan Valley, and considered endorsing his political opponent, Benny Gantz.
 Following Netanyahu's congratulations for Joe Biden after the 2020 U.S. presidential election, the relationship deteriorated, with Trump accusing him of disloyalty and stating Netanyahu had "made a terrible mistake".
+Netanyahu and Trump repaired their relationship in July 2024 amid the lead-up to the 2024 United States presidential election, in which Netanyahu endorsed Trump.
+Netanyahu congratulated Trump's reelection to a second presidential term as "history's greatest comeback," and later asserted that Trump was "the greatest friend that Israel has ever had in the White House."

 U.S. president Joe Biden, a Democrat, has been friendly with Netanyahu for many years.
 In November 2011 and in the 2012 U.S. vice presidential debate, Biden stated that the relationship has lasted for 39 years.
 In March 2010, Netanyahu remarked during a joint statement with Biden during his visit Israel that their friendship had started almost three decades prior.
 During Spring 2024, the relationship between the two leaders had become strained over Israel's Rafah offensive.